amplication/docs/docs/faqs/faqs.md

 </details>

 <details>
-  <summary>Is Amplication Free?</summary>
+  <summary>Is Amplication free?</summary>

- The Community Edition (CE) is free and always will be.
-However, to ensure that we can continue to develop Amplication, the Enterprise Edition (EE) will provide enterprise functionality that may require payment.
+Amplication Community Edition (CE) is free and always will be.
+To ensure that we can continue to develop Amplication, our Enterprise Edition (EE) will provide additional enterprise-oriented functionality that may require payment.
 For more information about the CE and EE, read:

  [Amplication’s licensing model](https://docs.amplication.com/docs/about/about/licensing/)